SafiUllahAshfaq/interviews-learning/open-questions.md

 - What are some application layer protocols?
 (HTTP, FTP, WS, SMTP, SSH)
 - What is a protocol?
 - 17931695? is divisible by 7 or not?
+- A designer gives you two designs, you have to tell what’s wrong in this?
+(Answer is related to Accessibility)
+  - An empty checkbox with text in-front of it
+  - A filled checkbox with text in-front of it
+- What you will be looking for in a cloud native project?

 ## MongoDB